unt-libraries/edtf-validate/README.md

 This program will:

-* Determine if a string is valid edtf according to the specifications provided by the Library of Congress
+* Determine if a string is valid edtf according to the specifications provided by the Library of Congress.
-* Allow the user to test each level of edtf. ie. '2014' is valid according to level 0 rules, but '1984?' is only valid against level 1.
+* Allow the user to test each level of edtf.
+  ie. '2014' is valid according to level 0 rules, but '1984?' is only valid against level 1.

 If you're confused what exactly the different levels of EDTF validation implicate, you can read about it in exhaustive detail [here](http://www.loc.gov/standards/datetime/pre-submission.html).